Would you like to post jobs on this career? Find the best candidates using Sokanu's new psychometric job platform. Visit employers.sokanu.com today.

-An independent subletter leases a taxi cab from a company and pays for its use.
+Independent Subletters - lease a taxi cab from a company and pay for its use.
 This allows for more independence for the taxi drivers because they basically own their own business and work as they please.

-The job of a taxi driver can be dangerous.
-A driver faces robbery, car wrecks, and weather conditions.
-It is important to understand the dangers of the job so that one can be prepared.
-Some cabs come with bullet proof dividers that protect the driver, but not all do.
-Some regulations allow for drivers to carry weapons for protection.
-Understanding the risks and keeping oneself safe is important to succeed in this type of job.
+The job of a taxi driver can, at times, be dangerous.
+A driver occasionally faces robbery, car accidents, and hazardous weather conditions.
+It is important to understand the various aspects of the job so that one can be prepared.
 While the job is not for everyone, many people find the work fun and the pay worth the work.